-Maggie Doyne left on a post-high school trip to Nepal and never came back.
+Maggie Doyne" />Maggie Doyne left on a post-high school trip to Nepal and never came back.
 After seeing the way kids--many orphans--were living, she called her parents and asked them to send over her life savings, with that money she founded The Kopila Valley Children's Home in 2006.
 Four years later, she is the legal guardian for 30 orphans and just completed building a school for them.
 Doyne, now 24, talked to Fast Company about her remarkable journey, starting as a girl in Mendham New Jersey and ending up a leader for social change in rural Surkhet, Nepal.

 What's your big idea?

 To create a safe home and school for orphaned and abandoned children in a poverty stricken region of Nepal.